RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 * [Congress Shall Make No Law . . .][dooling_1sta], by Richard Dooling
 * [ACLU: Freedom of Expression in the Arts & Entertainment][aclu_1stA]
 * [*The Atlantic:* "The Most Powerful Dissent in American History"](http://www.theatlantic.com/national/archive/2013/08/the-most-powerful-dissent-in-american-history/278503/) (a book that reveals precisely how and why Oliver Wendell Holmes changed his mind about the first amendment).
 * [*The Atlantic:* "It's Time to Stop Using the 'Fire in a Crowded Theater' Quote"](http://www.theatlantic.com/national/archive/2012/11/its-time-to-stop-using-the-fire-in-a-crowded-theater-quote/264449/) (A nice take on the *US v.
-Schenk* and how it may have led to Holmes’ opinion in *Abrams*).
+Schenck* and how it may have led to Holmes’ opinion in *Abrams*).
 * [*The Wall Street Journal:* Even Speech We Hate Should Be Free Those who want to limit freedom of speech are misusing Oliver Wendell Holmes's famous 1919 line about ‘shouting fire in a theater’](http://www.wsj.com/articles/even-speech-we-hate-should-be-free-1440165276)
 * [*The Hell You Say: The new battles over free speech are fierce, but who is censoring whom?*](http://www.newyorker.com/magazine/2015/08/10/the-hell-you-say), by Kelefa Sanneh.
 * [Fox Urges End to Broadcast Indecency Limits](http://www.hollywoodreporter.com/thr-esq/fox-urges-end-broadcast-indecency-572512)